sawatkins/compare-tts.org/README.md

 # compare-tts.org

-This site was created to easily compare text to speech apis.
+This site was created to easily compare text to speech apis, currently in ALPHA.

 [https://compare-tts.org](https://compare-tts.org)